yuanhui360/CPP-Programming-on-Linux/YH-130/README.md

 ( https://zlib.net/ )
-The example of early videos are using zlib library to processing gzip data format. zlib is standard library in most Linux distribution,

-In general zlib library is a classic C library, and Crypto++ is Moden C++ library.
+The example of early videos are using zlib library to processing gzip data format. zlib is standard library in most Linux distribution, In general zlib library is a classic C library, and Crypto++ is Moden C++ library.
 You can compare both examples and have your own oponion and make your own decision for your project.

+Early example of gzip videos :
-YH-50 Read Decooding Gzip File
+* YH-50 Read Decooding Gzip File : https://youtu.be/byVIs0ECdec
-YH-49 Decording PDF File page
+* YH-49 Decording PDF File page : https://youtu.be/AO6n4pqxuMk

 ************************
 Here On linux we created 2 program :